Vice President for Equity and Inclusion; Professor of English Language & Literature and American Studies

 B.A., Whittier College

-In addition to teaching English language and literature and American studies, Floyd Cheung is also a member of the Five College Asian/Pacific/American Studies Certificate Program, for which he served as the founding chair.
+Floyd Cheung is a professor of English language and literature and American studies and the founding chair of the Five College Asian/Pacific/American Studies Certificate Program.
+His scholarship focuses on the interpretation and recovery of early Asian American texts, and he has published several articles about and edited multiple volumes by forgotten and lesser-known authors.
 In 2012, he was awarded Smith’s Sherrerd Prize for Distinguished Teaching.
-From 2014 to the present, Cheung has been serving as the director of the Sherrerd Center for Teaching and Learning.
+From 2014 to 2019, Cheung served as the director of the Sherrerd Center for Teaching and Learning.

 Editor, H. T. Tsiang’s novel And China Has Hands.
 Kaya Press, 2016.